 - pseudonymisation of data: PayLead does not know your identity directly

 - introduction of a policy for managing access rights to our tools and databases

 - data encryption

-- training of PayLead employees in data security and privacy
+- training PayLead employees in data security and confidentiality

 Under written agreements, PayLead requires its service providers and subcontractors to implement strong security measures to protect the personal data they process on behalf of PayLead.